cloudfoundry/docs-bosh/links.html.md

 - `link("...")` allows to access linked instances and their properties
 - `if_link("...")` allows to conditionally access link (useful for optional links)

-Besides just collecting all network addresses, information available in a link such as AZs may be useful to determine which instances release job should be selectively communicating.
+Besides just collecting all network addresses, links include information that may be useful to determine which instances should be selectively communicating (e.g. based on AZ affinity).

 ```ruby
 <%=